Highly Experienced Child Pornography Defense Attorneys in Auburn Protecting Your Future

 Convictions for any of these charges can result in significant prison sentences, mandatory minimums, and placement on the sex offender registry for decades or even life.

-Penalties for a Child Pornography Conviction in Maine
+What are the penalties for a Child Pornography Conviction in Auburn, Maine?

 If found guilty of possessing and/or viewing child pornography, an individual will be required to register in the sex offender database.
 This means that they will have to continually update their information when they choose to move, maintain employment, or attend school in another jurisdiction.